Site icon Onomichi

 Hondori Shopping Street

-For a taste of modern Hiroshima, head to Hondori.
+For a taste of modern Hiroshima, head to Hondori Shopping Street.
 This lively, covered shopping arcade stretches for several blocks, offering everything from fashion boutiques and souvenir shops to cafes, restaurants, and game centers.
 It’s a great place to people-watch, grab a casual meal, or pick up some local gifts.

 Actionable Tip: Purchase the Hiroshima Tourist Pass (Hiroshima Electric Railway One-Day Pass) for convenient access to most of these city attractions via the extensive tram network.
 It covers unlimited rides on trams and select bus routes.

-While Hiroshima City itself holds immense appeal, its strategic location makes it an ideal base for exploring some of Japan’s most celebrated sites.
-Enhancing your Hiroshima City travel guide experience, these day trips offer diverse historical, cultural, and natural beauty.
+While the city itself holds immense appeal, its strategic location makes it an ideal base for exploring some of Japan’s most celebrated sites.
+Enhancing your experience, these day trips offer diverse historical, cultural, and natural beauty.

 Miyajima Island (Itsukushima Shrine)